magento/devdocs/guides/v2.2/ext-best-practices/tutorials/custom-import-entity.md

 {% endcollapsible %}

 ## Step 3.
-Providing the Sample File
+Providing the sample file

-To add the possibility to download a sample csv file for our new entity, create the following file:
+To add the ability to download a sample csv file for our new entity, create the following file:

 ``OrangeCompany/Learning/Files/Sample/learning.csv``